DreamersJS/talasymite-se-zavryshtat/README.md

 CSS: For styling the game interface.

+- **Service Functions:** Separated business logic into service functions for better code organization and maintainability.
+- **Deployment:** The application is deployed on Vercel, providing a seamless and fast user experience.

 ### Core Features:

 Dynamic Page Navigation:

+    Implemented using React Router.
 Players can navigate through the game by making choices that affect the storyline.
     The current page updates based on player decisions, and specific events are triggered accordingly.

 Inventory Management: